pmcnaughter/paper/paper.md

 We have made fantastic insight into the BBOA aging process.
 Nonetheless, questions remain unanswered, so we should get some more funding.

+#Acknowledgements
+Application Scientists were asked to help out, but in the end there wasn't a correct funding model so actually we were left out of the conversation.